CyberAndrii/unturned4-mod-example/README.md

 ## List your map in the game's main menu

+There are 2 **IMPORTANT** things:

-To do so, create the Level Definition DataAsset
+### Level Definition

-(see `ExampleMod/Maps/ExampleMap/LD_ExampleMap` for example).
+You need to create the Level Definition Data Asset (see `ExampleMod/Maps/ExampleMap/LD_ExampleMap` for example).
 Right click on the Content Browser window > Miscellaneous > DataAsset.

 ![CreateDataAsset](assets/images/CreateDataAsset.png)